How You Can Optimize WordPress Speed Without Using WordPress Speed Optimization Services!

 Kinsta is one of the leading WordPress hosting providers which is famous for its loading time.
 Kinsta uses their own caching, SSD disk storage and WordPress knowledge to provide you an optimum loading speed.

 There are some other great WordPress hosting providers are available too.
 Bluehost, HostGator are big names in the hosting industry.
-You could also go with some small but reputable WordPress optimized hosting companies such as Pilvia, Boss Host BD, Closte which are famous for great support and scalability.
+You could also go with some small but reputable WordPress optimized hosting companies such as Pilvia, Boss Host BD, Closte which are famous for exceptional support and scalability.
 There are some shared hostings which also provides excellent services.
 Nevertheless, be sure to check their reviews before choosing your hosting provider.

 Minify JS, CSS, HTML

 Thankfully, our friends at Themeisle conducted these tests.
 You can see the results here.

 Although they found Fast Velocity Minify to be the best, but we have been a fan of Frank Goossens’s Autoptimize.
-Mostly because Autoptimize has amazing compatibility with other plugins and themes and generally works well out of the box.
+Mostly because Autoptimize has impressive compatibility with other plugins and themes and generally works well out of the box.

 PHP 7 is a lot faster than its previous versions.
 Just recently, WordPress announced the minimum requirement of PHP is PHP 5.6.
-However, WordPress performs a lot faster in PHP 7 and onwards.
+However, WordPress performs a lot quicker in PHP 7 and onwards.
 PHP 7 introduced a massive performance boost.

 There is no reason to hold back from using PHP 7.
 If you have any plugin or theme error for PHP version, we would suggest finding an alternative of those plugins and themes.
 However, you must upgrade to PHP 7.x